Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Sub-GeV DM interactions and their constraints

 \subsection{Experimental Constraints}

-In this section, we discuss the constraints and their corresponding likelihoods in our study.
+In this section, we summarize the experimental and observational data, and explain how they are incorporated into the likelihood functions used in our MCMC analysis.
 Focusing on DM particles with masses between MeV and GeV, we explore the parameter space of these three benchmark models, see Eq.~\eqref{eq:model1},~\eqref{eq:model2}, and~\eqref{eq:model3}, subject to the constraints summarized in Table~\ref{Tab:constraints}.
-We use \texttt{FeynRules}~\cite{Alloul:2013bka} to implement the Lagrangian and \texttt{CalcHEP}~\cite{Belyaev:2012qa} to calculate the cross-sections.
+We use \texttt{FeynRules}~\cite{Alloul:2013bka} to implement the Lagrangian and \texttt{CalcHEP}~\cite{Belyaev:2012qa} to calculate the cross sections.

 For a Gaussian likelihood, we define the chi-square as